 To formally introduce my interests and aspirations in digital marketing, I offer a summary of my senior thesis which has granted me the 2007 Chancellor’s Award for Excellence in Marketing at Vermont University.

-Don’t Write the Same Essay for Multiple Schools
+Don’t Write the Same Statement of Purpose for Multiple Schools

 The mistake that applicants often make is copy-pasting the same SOP and sending it to several schools at once.
 This will drastically decrease your chances of getting in as every school looks for unique qualities in each applicant, qualities that demonstrate why you are perfect for their school.
 You don’t have to write seven different statements of purpose, but a little editing can go a long way.